 - Now click <Download>.
 If you have set proxy information in Preferences..., a popup will ask for your user name and password.
 If you're on Windows Vista or later, Windows may show a popup message asking whether you wish to block or unblock the download.
 In such a case, choose to unblock.
 With proxy settings turned on, it may take a short while before GLI starts downloading.
 Once the download has started, a progress bar appears in the lower half of the panel that reports on how the downloading process is doing.

 - Downloaded files are stored in a top-level folder called Downloaded Files that appears on the left-hand side of the Gather panel.
 You may not need all the downloaded files, and you choose which you want by dragging selected files from this folder over into the collection area on the right-hand side, just like we have done before when selecting data from the sample_files folder.
 In this example we will include everything that has been downloaded.Select the englishhistory.net folder within Downloaded Files and drag it across into the collection area.
-Once you've dropped the folder into the collection area, you may see popup dialogs, one for each file extension that is not recognised by GLI.
-Either keep clicking <OK> to confirm for each unrecognised filetype, or, in the popup, you can tick the checkbox to not see the same message again.

 - Switch to the Create panel to build and preview the collection.
 It is smaller than the previous collection because we included only the citizens files.
 However, these now represent the latest versions of the documents.